hydephp/develop/docs/digging-deeper/advanced-markdown.md

 ```
 ````

-If you have a newline after the filepath like in the first example, it will be removed so your code stays readable.
+If you have a newline after the filepath, like in the first example, it will be removed so your code stays readable.

 ### Advanced usage